siddarthbalaka/Tweet-Analysis-for-Crisis-and-Disaster-Response-/README.md

+# Tweet-Analysis-for-Crisis-and-Disaster-Response-

+In situations of emergency, often people utilize social media to help report on events that occur faster than first responders are able to be informed about the situation.
+Therefore, we aim to create a visualization tool that can help retrieve this information and spread awareness on these events as soon as possible.
 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.